drone/docs/content/plugins/tutorials/golang.md

 To make it easier to create plugins we use templates to make them.
 We use the tool [Boilr](https://raw.githubusercontent.com/tmrts/boilr) to make the plugin.

-The default plugin template is [here](https://github.com/drone/boilr-plugin) and there is a more complex community version is [here](https://github.com/drone-plugins/boilr-plugin)
+The default plugin template is [here](https://github.com/drone/boilr-plugin) and there are more complex community versions available too.